status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 While SSH is not enabled by default, you can enable it by placing a file named `ssh`, without any extension, onto the boot partition of the SD card.

-When the Pi boots, it looks for the `ssh` file.
+When the Pi boots, it will look for the `ssh` file.
 If it is found, SSH is enabled and the file is deleted.
 The content of the file does not matter; it can contain text, or nothing at all.

 To create an empty `ssh` file, from the home directory of the `boot` partition file, run: